evayann/SVGVideoMaker/ReadMe.md

 To do that, we use svg structure. <br/>
 You create shape like circle, point, polygon, rectangle... and add animation by key time (in second).

+## Documentation

+You can have full documentation if you execute command : <br/>
+> python -m sphinx -b /path/to/SVGVideoMaker/Documentation /path/to/SVGVideoMaker/Documentation/html

 ## Shapes

 Available shapes :